aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

 If we try to validate the API against this profile, we will get an error about the endpoints without the post operation.

-In the same way, we could generate a profile validating that an API is read-only by validating that no endpoint has a put, patch, post or delete methods using a `atMost` qualified constraint with value `0`:
+In the same way as the preceding example, we could generate a profile validating that an API is read-only by validating that no endpoint has a put, patch, post or delete methods using a `atMost` qualified constraint with value `0`:

 File: *./examples/example10/profile2.yaml*